UPS vs FedEx

 Where UPS Performs Best

 UPS tends to be strongest in scenarios where its network and pricing model align with your package profile.
-This usually appears in lightweight residential or zone-optimized lanes.
+This usually appears in lightweight residential or zone-optimized lanes, where UPS Ground can come in $1-3 under FedEx on a 1 lb package.

-• Map shipments by weight and zone to identify recurring UPS wins.
+- Sort a month of orders by weight and zone to find recurring UPS wins.

 Where FedEx Creates More Value